-"USEACs" are part of the Commercial Service.
-They are sometimes referred to as domestic Commercial Service offices because they are located across the United States rather than abroad.
+"USEACs" are part of Global Markets.
+They are sometimes referred to as domestic Commercial Service offices within ITA's Global Markets unit because they are located across the United States rather than abroad.

 25. Value of Donated Property

 This term describes the monetary limit to in-kind contribution of property.
 Property does not include land, buildings, or any other real estate.
 Only the value of the property that could reasonably be charged in the marketplace can be claimed.
 The value of donated property is governed by the relevant cost principles.